MathiasRenner/invoiceninja-docker/README.md

 Easy Setup
 ---------------
-You can install everything with just the following command:
+You can install everything with just the following command. *Note:* You want to run the command inside a folder where InvoiceNinja should be downloaded to.

 ```
 curl -s https://gist.githubusercontent.com/MathiasRenner/69e6bbb274e5e6a8b759cb7e21f20b9f/raw/91784ac3a1082dae83f9e5f6580645af63dc846d/install.sh | bash